- Military Life Cycle

 Dedicated on Sept.
 11, 2008, the National 9/11 Pentagon Memorial is a beautiful open space shaded by 85 crape myrtle trees.
 The memorial contains 184 memorial units: benches surrounded by a lit water pool, each engraved with the name of a deceased service member or civilian.
 These benches honor all those who died at the Pentagon during the attack, including passengers on American Airlines Flight 77, which terrorists hijacked and crashed into the building.

-The open-air memorial is free and open 24 hours a day.
+The open-air memorial is free and is usually open 24 hours a day, seven days a week.
 Check out the National 9/11 Pentagon Memorial website for more information and to plan a visit.
 You can also learn about each family, friend or loved one that perished at the Pentagon, while experiencing the memorial virtually on Defense.gov.

 Katherine D., a retired Pentagon worker, surviving family member and building survivor who volunteers at the memorial